rakunlabs/chore/README.md

   host: "127.0.0.1"
   port: "5432"
   user: postgres
+  # password: test
   dbName: postgres
+  timeZone: UTC
+  # also you can set with DSN name, if DSN name exists other values not using
+  # dbDataSource: "postgres://postgres@127.0.0.1:5432/postgres?application_name=testdb"

+# migrate same as store and copy undefined part in store value
+migrate:
+  password: formigration
+  user: migration

+# BasePath just required for swagger ui, this tool use relative paths at all
+# basePath: /chore/ # to set mywebsite.com/chore/
+# host: 0.0.0.0 # default
+# port: 8080 # default
+# logLevel: info # default
 ```

 Secret is important for tokens, to generate own token, use one of this commands: